Adam Perez Diaz: Later years

 On September 1, 1994, he received a "Special Recognition of Excellence" which was presented by National Hispanic Heritage Month's Profiles of Success.
-On February 27, 1999, he was awarded a certificate recognizing him as an "Arizona Historymaker".
+On February 27, 1999, he was awarded a certificate recognizing him as an Arizona Historymaker by the Arizona Historical League.
 In 2007, the city of Phoenix named the Adam Díaz Senior Center in his honor.

 Díaz met a lady who was known as Frances Z. and married her.
 On March 5, 2010, he became ill and died surrounded by family in his home in Phoenix.
 He was buried in St. Francis Catholic Cemetery in Phoenix.
 Frances, his second wife, died in 2016 and is buried alongside of him.